This gluten-free almond butter chocolate chip cookie recipe contains affiliate links.

 That said, this recipe couldn’t have turned out any better!

 Actually, these cookies are quite phenomenal.
 Seriously.

 They are soft, cake-like in texture, and slightly sweetened too.
 They’re.
 So.
 Good.
 Yes!

 I made them foolishly for myself, but before the end of the day, they were gone.
 My family helped themselves – and they just couldn’t get enough of them so next time I’m doubling the recipe and hiding a few just for me before my family gets their grubby hands on ’em!

-When making these cookies, take great care in shaping them.
+When making these gluten-free almond butter chocolate chip cookies, take great care in shaping them.
 They won’t spread (even at high altitude) so you want them to be shaped in a cookie circle (or whatever shape you choose).
 Use slightly damp hands to shape the cookies, as the dough will be sticky.

 - 1 cup one-to-one gluten free flour (like Cup4Cup) - mix should include xanthan gum

 - 1/2 cup unsweetened applesauce